ginkgoch/node-map-guide/docs/Basis/README.md

 * Sources
 * Styles
 * Layers
-* Renderer
+* Maps

-We will introduce those features in this section.
+We will introduce those features in this section as well as their API references.